-- AI data governance and data protection
+- Al data governance and data protection,

-- multidisciplinary data governance teams throughout the AI product life cycle
+- Multi-disciplinary data governance team throughout the AI product lifecycle,

-- technical infrastructure and integration
+- Technical infrastructure and integration,

-- transparency, explainability, and intelligibility

-- inclusiveness, equity, and minimizing bias

-- responsibility and accountability

-- user buy-in and organizational readiness.
+- Transparency, explainability, and intelligibility, - Inclusiveness, equity, and minimizing bias, - Responsibility and accountability, and - User buy-in and organizational readiness.

 CDA-AMC suggests using the findings from this review for all AI-enabled medical devices alongside reviews of specific AI technologies, including the concurrent RapidAI review.
 The report will serve as a foundational report tailored to each AI topic and updated with the latest developments in the regulation and other aspects of managing AI in Canada.